Official Connacht GAA Website

 Garda Vetting is but one part of the overall recommended GAA recruitment and selection procedures for those who work on our behalf in areas of responsibility with children, young people and vulnerable adults, or who may at a later stage seek to work in such areas of responsibility.
 Garda vetting, which is the pre-checking of an applicant’s background for criminal convictions or prosecutions is recommended by the Irish Sports Council, by Sports NI in Northern Ireland and as part of Children First – the National Guidelines for the Protection and Welfare of Children.
 Vetting and Police checks have been utilised by many Governmental agencies and by sport s and community based organisations for a number of years.

 It is no longer possible or permissible for an individual to have a vetting application processed for themselves.
-Vetting applications will only be accepted from organisations that have been recognised by the Garda Central Vetting Unit (GCVU) to fulfill such functions.
+Vetting applications will only be accepted from organisations that have been recognised by the Garda Central Vetting Unit (GCVU) to fulfil such functions.
 The GAA is recognised by the GCVU to carry out vetting on behalf of our members and a number of Authorised Signatories have been selected by the GAA to facilitate this role.

-The GAA has agreed to the implementation of vetting for all persons who on behalf of the Association work in any capacity with children and young people in the delivery of our games or activites.
+The GAA has agreed to the implementation of vetting for all persons who on behalf of the Association work in any capacity with children and young people in the delivery of our games or activities.
 In effect this means that any person working on behalf of the Association or on behalf of any of our clubs with people under the age of 18 years of age will be required to be vetted.

 Step 1: A vetting applicant, i.e. an under age coach, men tor, manager etc. will receive a GAA Vetting Application Form from the Club’s Children’s Officer or from a nominated person in their club.
 This form must be completed in full by the applicant and collected locally (in the club) or forwarded directly to a nominated person who will collate these forms at County level.
 Forms should be collected in a sealed envelope and not opened by club personnel.